ionic-team/stencil-site/CONTRIBUTING.md

 Should be `docs`

 #### Scope
 The scope can be anything specifying the place of the commit change.
-For example `props`, `angular`, etc. If you make multiple commits for the same doc, please keep the naming of this doc consistent.
-For example, if you make a change to the `@Prop` docs and the first commit is `docs(prop)`, you should continue to use `prop` for any more commits related to navigation.
+For example `@Prop`, `angular`, etc.

 #### Subject
 The subject contains a succinct description of the change: